IceDynamix/reliquary/README.md

 | `network`  | parse bytes into network packets             |
 | `resource` | look up network packet resource ids from SRD |

+> [!WARNING]
+> Many field names are obfuscated due to lacking a good name translation source for v2.6+

 ## use in your projects

 not published to crates.io out of caution. add following to your Cargo.toml to use